angelrps/Data_Science_Snippets/ML_Supervised_Learning_Python.md

 cvs.mean()
 ```
 ### 2.2.2.
 Precision
-It is like Accuracy but it only looks at data that you predicted positive.
+It is like Accuracy but it only looks at data that you predicted positive.<br />
 It is calculated as `(True Positives)/(True Positives + False Positives)`

 ```python